-This will guide you how to apply for US tourist visa for Filipinos, the document requirements you need to prepare, Fees, and the 4 steps application process.
+Your guide on how to apply for US Visa for Filipinos, the requirements you need to prepare, Visa Fees, and the 4 steps application process.
 The steps you will read here are only based on our experience.

-We are family of 3 composed of 2 adults and 12-year-old child, all of us are Philippine passport holders and have long term visit pass for Singapore.
-We also lodge our application here in SG.
+We are Filipino family with 2 adults and a 12-year-old child.
+All of us are Philippine passport holders and have long term visit pass for Singapore.
+We also lodge our application here in Singapore.
 We are fortunate that our US tourist visa application was granted with 10-year validity.
 Our passport was delivered to our house by the accredited courier 2 working days after the interview at the US embassy.

-The aim of this post is to help other Filipinos especially first timers like you to have an idea how to process your US visa without much worries.
+The aim of this post is to help other Filipinos especially first-timers like you to have an idea how to process your US tourist visa without much worries.
 What you are going to read here were based only on our experience.
 Situation maybe different in your case, but I am pretty sure this post will cover the basics of the application.

-The whole process can be overwhelming at first, when you think of it as a whole since basically you are not familiar on how things are done to have your visa application processed.
-I would suggest that you look at it one step at a time.
-For example, focus first on the first step which is how to pay the application fee.
-Do not move to the next step until you understand step 1.
+The US visa application process is overwhelming when you think of it as a whole.
+The reason is you are not familiar on how to process your visa application.
+If that is the case, I would suggest that you focus on completing one step at a time.
+For example, focus first on step number 1 which is how to pay the application fee.
+Do not move to the next step until you complete step 1.

 Recommended browser for the application is Internet Explorer 8.0 or higher.
-Based on our experience, applicants only need to do 4 Easy Steps to complete their US Visa application.
+Based on our experience, Filipinos only need to do 4 Easy Steps to complete their US tourist Visa application.

-4 Steps to Apply for US Tourist Visa for Philippine Passport Holders
+How to Apply for US Visa for Philippine Passport Holders in 4 Quick Steps

-Step 1: How to Pay the US VISA Application Fee
+Step 1: Pay the US VISA Application Fee

 This can be done through SAM kiosk and in any Singpost outlets.
 It can be paid by Cash or Nets.
 After you paid the fee you need to keep the receipt as it will be attached to your DS-160 confirmation page.

-In our case we chose to pay by cash our application fee via Singpost outlet.
+In our case, we chose to pay by cash our application fee via Singpost outlet.
 If you will be paying for a group, you need to request the cashier to generate a separate receipt for each applicant.
-The reason is that each applicant need to have their own receipt attached to respective DS-160 confirmation page.
+The reason is that each applicant needs to have their own receipt attached to the respective DS-160 confirmation page.

 The good side though, the receipt is valid for one year from your date of payment.
 You need to schedule your interview within the validity date of your receipt.
 Otherwise, you need to make new payment before you can schedule your interview.